 Financial insecurity is not a personal failing.
 It is a structural one.
 Chronic financial terror causes measurable physiological damage.
 It drives mental illness, substance dependency, family breakdown, and crime.
 We are currently spending billions treating its consequences while refusing to address its cause.

 Resilience UK commits to a phased Universal Basic Income, piloted first in the communities most hollowed out by deindustrialisation.
 The evidence from Finland, Kenya, and Stockton, California is consistent: recipients do not become passive.
 They become more capable of contributing meaningfully — to work, to family, to community.
+Engineered as an adaptive system to control inflation, cost of living, productivity and workforce shortages.
+With a gradual rollout as benefits compound into cost savings and investment is attracted.

 UBI is not welfare.
 It is the foundation that makes everything else possible — the redundancy built into a resilient structure so that when economic shocks hit, people do not fall through the floor.
 It also reduces NHS demand through better mental health, less addiction, and reduced chronic stress-related illness.
 It makes careers in healthcare and care work financially viable.
 It enables retraining without gambling your family's stability.
+Benefits businesses, communities, and national productivity.

 Our education system was designed for an industrial economy that no longer exists.
 It measures children against a narrow academic template and discards those who don't fit it.
 We are producing graduates poorly matched to either economic need or personal flourishing.